Efficiency Nova Scotia expands programs to homes heated by oil and wood

-People who heat their homes with oil or wood can now use Efficiency Nova Scotia programs that were previously restricted to electrically heated homes.
+People who heat their homes with oil or wood will soon be able to use Efficiency Nova Scotia programs that were previously restricted to electrically heated homes.

 The federal government will provide $56 million over five years to expand the energy saving programs, Scott Brison, MP for Kings Hants, said Friday in Dartmouth.